MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/bitmaps.md

 }
 ```

-Android will raise an exception when using the `Stream` returned from `GetStreamAsync` in the `SKBitmap.Decode` method because it's performing a lengthy operation on a main thread.
+The Android operating system raises an exception when using the `Stream` returned from `GetStreamAsync` in the `SKBitmap.Decode` method because it's performing a lengthy operation on a main thread.
 For this reason, the contents of the bitmap file are copied to a `MemoryStream` object using `CopyToAsync`.

 The static `SKBitmap.Decode` method is responsible for decoding bitmap files.
-It works with JPEG, PNG, GIF, and several other popular bitmap formats, and stores the results in an internal SkiaSharp format.
+It works with JPEG, PNG, and GIF bitmap formats, and stores the results in an internal SkiaSharp format.
 At this point, the `SKCanvasView` needs to be invalidated to allow the `PaintSurface` handler to update the display.

 ## Loading a Bitmap Resource

 In terms of code, the easiest approach to loading bitmaps is including a bitmap resource directly in your application.
-The **SkiaSharpFormsDemos** program includes a folder named **Media** containing a bitmap file named **monkey.png**.
-In the **Properties** dialog for this file, you must give such a file a **Build Action** of **Embedded Resource**!
+The **SkiaSharpFormsDemos** program includes a folder named **Media** containing several bitmap files, including one named **monkey.png**.
+For bitmaps stored as program resources, you must use the **Properties** dialog to give the file a **Build Action** of **Embedded Resource**!

 Each embedded resource has a *resource ID* that consists of the project name, the folder, and the filename, all connected by periods: **SkiaSharpFormsDemos.Media.monkey.png**.
 You can get access to this resource by specifying that resource ID as an argument to the [`GetManifestResourceStream`](xref:System.Reflection.Assembly.GetManifestResourceStream(System.String)) method of the [`Assembly`](xref:System.Reflection.Assembly) class: